VELO CLUB de VIS - THE CLUB

 After a few enjoyable bike rides with VIS colleagues over the years we marked IEEE VIS’ own Tour de France in 2014 by establishing an open and informal road cycling club as a post-VIS tradition.

-Bonded by our simple Terms of Reference and love of the saddle, we have cycled round the Château de Versailles, under the Tour Eiffel and along (and in a couple of cases almost into) Lake Michigan.
+Bonded by our simple Terms of Reference and love of the saddle, we have cycled round the Château de Versailles, under the Tour Eiffel, along (and in a couple of cases almost into) Lake Michigan and through the fall leaves in Maryland.
 We have shivered, soaked, fixed flats, quaffed coffee, slugged red wine and powered through raging rain and wind together.
 Memories are logged with the #LeTourDeVIS tag.
 And we wear colourful tight jerseys.

-An 85km group ride at a steady pace along a pre-determined route on Road Bikes*
+An 85km group ride at a steady pace along a yet to be determined route on Road Bikes*